MinecraftCommands/syntax-mcfunction/README.md

 ## Goals

 The aim of this syntax definition is to provide a general, feature complete language spec for Minecraft commands.
-It is **not** geared towards error checking or the specific commands and specifically contains **zero** error highlighting, allowing for decent hightlighting of invalid or custom pre-processed command scripts.
+It is **not** geared towards error checking or the specific commands and specifically contains **zero** error highlighting, allowing for decent highlighting of invalid or custom pre-processed command scripts.

 ## TODOs